coq/coq/doc/sphinx/proof-engine/ltac.rst

 We can check if a tactic made progress with:

-.. tacn:: progress expr
+.. tactical:: progress expr
-   :name: progress
+   :name: progress (tactical)

    :n:`@expr` is evaluated to v which must be a tactic value.
 The tactic value ``v`` is applied to each focued subgoal independently.
 If the application of ``v``